Panuvat-Dan/100-Day-project/README.md

 ### Description

-This project contains 100 sub project in order to practice and learn python to be master
+This project contains 100 sub projects in order to practice and learn python to be master

 Enjoy watching my Github!
 :sunny: